Pour leaders créatifs

 What can be learned, certified, measured.

 Tools, software, protocols, workflows.
-It’s what companies buy.
-It’s also what gets outdated, automated, and replaced.
+That’s what companies buy.
+It’s also what becomes outdated, automated, and replaced.

 Lifespan: 2 to 5 years.